10 years of EPAS: Anniversary Conference,

 public authorities responsible for sport and the sports

 movement.
-The conference will be a timely opportunity to
+The conference was a timely opportunity to

 take stock of the achievements and to discuss the future

 strategy of EPAS on diversity in sport.
-It will be
+It was

 preceded by the